+Career-Technical Program

+Interest Areas:

-Career-Technical Program Interest Areas: Business Admin. and Management
+Business Admin. and Management

 The Business Management program provides students with an associate of applied science degree to fit educational and professional goals geared towards business leadership and management.
-The components of the A.A.S. degree consist of three areas: 1) completion of General Business Core, 2) completion of three Basic Technical Certificates for a rich mix of Career and Technical Areas of Competence (CTAC), and 3) completion of the General Education requirements for a total of 60-62 credits.
+The components of the A.A.S. degree consist of three areas: 1) completion of General Business Core, 2) completion of three Basic Technical Certificates for a rich mix of Career and Technical Areas of Competence (CTAC), and 3) completion of the A.A.S.
+General Education requirements.